-For many years, the best way for people affected by visual refractive errors such as nearsightedness, farsightedness, and astigmatism to see as clearly as possible was to wear prescription eyeglasses or contact lenses.
-A few decades ago, a revolution in the field of ophthalmology was revolutionized by lasers and their use in vision correction procedures.
+For many years, the best way to correct vision for people affected by visual refractive errors, such as nearsightedness, farsightedness, and astigmatism, was to wear prescription eyeglasses or contact lenses.
+A few decades ago, the field of ophthalmology was revolutionized by lasers and their use in vision correction procedures.
 Laser vision correction made it possible to alter the way light is refracted onto the retina, helping patients focus more clearly on distances both near and far without the aid of corrective eyewear.
 LASIK, or Laser Assisted In-Situ Keratomileusis, is the most popular form of laser vision correction.
 The treatment uses sophisticated laser technology to reshape the eye’s cornea and help individuals see the world in a brand new light.

 The following information will provide you with more details about what LASIK does and how it may benefit your needs and goals.
 If you have questions, or if you would like to schedule a consultation with one of the experienced eye doctors at Gordon Schanzlin New Vision Institute, please call us at (858) 455-6800 or click here to send us a message.